Ashok0/HL2VREssentials/README.md

 - Added support for Lost Coast and Year Long Alarm.
 - Enabled experimental immersive doors feature and disabled Bloom in the config file.
 - Added additional texture mods.
 - Added optional HD Alyx style zombie mods.
-Disabled by default as these mods change the artsyle from the original vanilla models.
+Disabled by default as these mods change the artstyle from the original vanilla models.

 ## Installation